brajkishor27/brajkishor97.github.io-1/about/index.md

 #excerpt:    Contact me.
 #serch_omit: true

-I am Saurav Kumar Dubey, a second year undergraduate in Computer Science and Engineering at Indian Institute of Information Technology Nagpur.
-I am broadly interested in Machine Learning, Big Data Analytics, Predictive Analysis and their applications.
-I love exploring and learning about new interesting things.
+I am Braj Kishor, a third year undergraduate in Computer Science and Engineering at Indian Institute of Information Technology Nagpur.
+I hail from Begusarai, Bihar(BR).
+I am broadly interested in Cloud Computing, Data Analytics, Middle Ware SOA, Machine Learning, Predictive Analysis and their applications.
+I love exploring and learning about new technology and science.
 I'm also extremely interested in solving puzzles and algorithmic challenges, which guided me to the world of competitive programming.